Every question, in plain English.

 What about responsible play?

-I have a problem with my account or a match
+I have a problem with my account or a competition

-Email support@ranktrade.io with the relevant competition ID (the long string in the URL of the match page).
+Email support@ranktrade.io with the relevant competition ID (the long string in the URL of the competition page).
 We aim to reply within 24 hours.

 I found a bug